jbcodeforce/python-code/docs/flask/readme.md

-# Python Flask WebApp
+# Python Flask Studies

-This is yet another sample to do [Flask](http://flask.pocoo.org/) app.
-This one with one angular page ready to grow and a user login with REST api.
+The major souce code is for a Flask app develop with a TDD approach and using docker.
+But as my learning progresses I have other basic code too.

-## Code Structure
+## Samples

 ### The simplest Flask app